edwardcallow/tesco-jargon/b.md

 #### Better, simpler, cheaper
 The guiding principles that should underpin everything that’s done in Tesco.
 Better for customers, simpler for staff, cheaper for Tesco.

+#### Better waste routines (BWR) report
+Report available on G drive that details waste from each store, reported by year-to-date, quarter, period and week.
+> Also known as blended waste report (BWR).

+#### Bill of materials (BOM)
+Every new store receives an equipment package.
+The new store opening package contains stationery, materials and equipment needed to open a new store.

 #### Blue, red, amber, green report (BRAG report)
 A report that scores performance down a grading system as blue, green, amber or red where blue means you’ve exceeded your target positively down to red, meaning you’ve missed your target.